sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables-v2/Fundamentals 2: Working with Tables.md

 This QuickStart is part of a series designed to instruct new users on how to use Sigma to explore and analyze data using Tables.

+We will be working with some common sales data from our fictitious company `Plugs Electronics`, reusing content we created in the QuickStart “Fundamentals 1: Getting Around”.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> This QuickStart assumes you have already taken the QuickStart “Fundamentals 1: Getting Around” and are now generally familiar with Sigma.
 Given this, some steps are assumed to be known and may not be shown in detail.
 </aside>